 Example queue 3: SJITT.
 We will have to rethink our donation for this sequence.

-Below are common donation techniques that have their own name.
+Below are donation techniques that have their own name.

-This distinction is a technicality, but they actually refer to different things.
-The second image below is a donation.
-The floating lines are separate from the T slot.
-The third image below is an air T-Spin.
-The T slot itself is floating.
+This distinction is a technicality.
+The second image below is a donation because the floating lines are separate from the T slot.
+The third image below is an air T-Spin because the T slot itself is floating.

 A shape can be both an air T-Spin and a donation: